- THE MAGAZINE

 On-Demand Consumers often choose products based on packaging, but how satisfied are they once they try to carry, store, open, use or dispose of the product package?

-The April 2013 issue examines sustainabiltity and its place in brand packaging.
+The May/June 2013 issue examines sustainabiltity and its place in brand packaging.
 You can also read the issue at the Digital Editions.

 Take a look at Consumer Insight, our monthly infographic focus on current data and demographic facts happening in the groups you and your customer’s brands are reaching.
-This month examines personal care and health and beauty aids.
+This month examines region's influence on consumers' purchases. .